Mask mania: Train passenger bites police officer after row about Covid face covering

 The bizarre incident unfolded on board a train in New South Wales’ Central Coast on Saturday afternoon.
 The 43-year-old allegedly punched the cop before being wrestled to the floor where he twice sunk his gnashers into the police officer.

 The constable suffered lacerations and bruising after being bit in the stomach and on one of his fingers.
-He was taken to a hospital in the city of Gosford for treatment.Also on rt.com Austrians must wear FFP2 respirators in malls & on public transport, govt says amid lockdown extension
+He was taken to a hospital in the city of Gosford for treatment.Also on rt.com Quarantine craziness: Australian Open stars forced into BIZARRE practice routines as they isolate ahead of tournament (VIDEO)

 However, that wasn’t the end of the maskless man’s violent struggle.
 The police allege that he kicked out at cops on the platform after being arrested and taken off the train.